natalieagus/50002-2022/_notes/n_virtualmemory.md

 * Suppose there are only 20 pages in total that can fit in the physical memory.
 * The minimum bits required for `PPN` is $$\max(log_2(20)) = 5$$ bits.

-Common misunderstanding: *page size* has nothing to do with *block size* we learned in the previous chapter.
+Common misunderstanding: It is easy to confuse between page size and block size and think that they are related.
+The truth is that: *page size* has nothing to do with *block size* we learned in the previous chapter.

 ## [Virtual Memory](https://www.youtube.com/watch?v=19wS4GC6mbQ&t=1110s)